Agent4Science-UTokyo/Task-CoEvolve/README.md

   <img src="figs/overview.png" width="95%" alt="Overview of Task-CoEvolve">
 </p>

+## TL;DR

+> **Same performance as full-set harness optimization, with 80% fewer evaluations.**
+>
+> Task-CoEvolve co-evolves the validation task set with the harness: it focuses evaluation on tasks where candidate harnesses disagree, and corrects the resulting estimates so scores stay comparable across iterations.
+On online text classification and Terminal-Bench 2.1, it **matches the final performance of full-set search while cutting the evaluation budget during optimization by 80%**, and consistently outperforms fixed-subset baselines at the same budget.

 ## Abstract

 We present a novel approach to efficient LLM agent harness optimization through